Allentown and Auburn Railroad: Rolling stock

 The ALLN has a variety of rolling stock which includes cabooses, freight cars and passengers cars.
-The railroads main passenger car is ALLN1161, a 72 ft all steel suburban coach which was built in 1927 for the Central Railroad of New Jersey, which has been used by the ALLN on almost every passenger trip since the railroads opening in 2016.
-ALLN1161 is used alongside various cabooses to transport the railroads passengers.
+The railroad's main passenger car is ALLN1161, a 72 ft all steel suburban coach which was built in 1927 for the Central Railroad of New Jersey, which has been used by the ALLN on almost every passenger trip since the railroad's opening in 2016.
+ALLN1161 is used alongside various cabooses to transport the railroad's passengers.